Kunratice u Cvikova

 Kunratice u Cvikova (Kunnersdorf) is a municipality and village in Česká Lípa District in the Liberec Region of the Czech Republic.
 It has about 600 inhabitants.

+Etymology

+The name is derived from the personal name Kunrát, meaning "the village of Kunrát's people".

+Geography

+Kunratice u Cvikova is located about 13 km northeast of Česká Lípa and 25 km west of Liberec.
+It lies in the Ralsko Uplands.
+The highest point is the hill Dubina at 467 m above sea level.
+The northern half of the municipal territory lies within the Lusatian Mountains Protected Landscape Area.
+The Svitavka River flows through Kunratice u Cvikova.
+There are three fishponds in the municipality.

 History

-Kunratice u Cvikova was probably founded around 1278.
+The first written mention of Kunratice u Cvikova is from 1296.
+The village was probably founded around 1278.
 In 1388, the village was acquired by the Berka of Dubá family and incorporated it under the Milštejn estate.

+Demographics

+Transport

+The I/13 road (the section from Liberec to Děčín, which is a part of the European route E442) passes through the municipality.

 Sights

 The Church of the Exaltation of the Holy Cross was built in the Empire style in 1833.
 In 2021, a valuable Holy Sepulchre (symbolic depiction of Christ's tomb) decorated with glass was discovered in the church.

-In the center of the village stands a colored cast-iron statue of Emperor Joseph II from 1882.
+In the centre of the village stands a colored cast-iron statue of Emperor Joseph II from 1882.